-Our current view, detailed in the evidence submitted at the draft map stage and referred to above, is based on :
+Our current view, detailed in the evidence submitted at the draft map stage and referred to above, is based on

-- (i) Aerial photographs taken in 2000. - (ii) The listing in the Grassland Inventory and the fact that a Countryside Stewardship Agreement.
-(Chalk and Limestone) has covered the site since at least 2003.
-The latter fact makes it likely that the site is more akin to unimproved than improved grassland because the specific objectives of such agreements include adjusting grazing and scrub control to conserve grassland and to return cultivated areas to downland.
+- (i) Aerial photographs taken in 2000. - (ii) The existence of a current Countryside Stewardship Agreement.(Chalk and Limestone) (see map).
+The fact that such an agreement has covered the site since at least 2001makes it likely that the site is more akin to unimproved than improved grassland because the specific objectives of such agreements include adjusting grazing and scrub control to conserve grassland and to return cultivated areas to downland.